It's your choice

 • Once the class has established what makes a good audio broadcast, give pupils plenty of time to rehearse their news broadcasts.
 Pupils can begin by rehearsing with a partner then within small groups of three or four.

 • If recording: Pupils should work in groups to record their broadcast.
-They should begin by rehearsing (as outlined above) and could also do a practice recording first, assessing it against the Success criteria.
+They should begin by rehearsing (as outlined above) and could also do a practice recording first, assessing it against the News reading checklist.
 Those who are not presenting should listen carefully and offer feedback.
 They should be mindful of not interrupting the recording.
 Presenters should remember that some mistakes can be cut from the final version.
 If a mistake is made, they can pause for a moment and try again instead of restarting.
 This will need to be modelled beforehand.

 Plenary